holmesjoli/archivePy/README.md

 1. Naviate the repository's root directory
 2. In the command line type: `python dataArchivePy/test.py -ab -am -c "April Monthly"`

-* You must add `-c "Commit Message"` otherwise the script will throw an error message
+* Adding `-c "Commit Message"` is mandatory, otherwise the script will throw an error message
 * `--add_branch` (`-ab`) is an optional argument.
 Adding `-ab` will add the branch to the beginning of the archive zip filename.
 * `--add_message` (`-am`) is an option argument.
 Adding `-am` will add the commit message to the end of the archive zip filename.